 - Two different metals must be present

-If any of these conditions is not satisfied, galvanic corrosion is not likely to take place.
+If any of these conditions are not satisfied, galvanic corrosion will not likely occur.

 Selective Leaching – Selective Corrosion

-Selective leaching or selective corrosion is the removal of one element from a solid alloy by corrosion process.
-The most common example is the dezincification of brass, in which zinc is selectively leached from a copper–zinc brass alloy.
-This process produces a weakened porous copper structure.
+Selective leaching or selective corrosion removes one element from a solid alloy by the corrosion process.
+The most common example is the dezincification of brass, in which zinc is selectively leached from a copper-zinc brass alloy, producing a weakened porous copper structure.
 The selective removal of zinc can be in a uniform manner or localized scale.

 However, many alloys are subject to selective leaching under certain conditions.
-Similar process occurs in other alloy systems in which aluminum, iron, cobalt, chromium, and other elements are removed.
+A similar process occurs in other alloy systems where aluminum, iron, cobalt, chromium, and other elements are removed.
 Elements in an alloy that are more resistant to the environment remain behind.
 Two mechanisms are involved: